7 Best Tours and Day Trips from San Francisco

 Getting to know San Francisco and its surroundings on your own is a great plan, but if you are accompanied by a specialized guide, the plan adds another level.

-San Francisco is one of the most curious cities in the United States and without a doubt my favorite on the West Coast.
-The image of its iconic bridge shrouded in mist, its steep streets that you can travel by streetcar, its diversity, its food (being hungry in San Francisco is one of the best things that can happen to you), and its relative variety of plans make a vacation in the city a great plan.
-Here are my must-do's in the city:
+San Francisco is one of the most interesting cities in the United States and undoubtedly my favorite on the West Coast.
+The image of its iconic bridge shrouded in fog, its steep streets that you can explore by cable car, its diversity, its food (being hungry in San Francisco is one of the best things that can happen to you), and its relative variety of things to do make a vacation in the city a perfect plan.
+Here are my must-sees in the city:

-1. Tour of Alcatraz, Muir Woods and Sausalito
+1. Excursions to Alcatraz, Muir Woods, and Sausalito

 Alcatraz Prison Cell Gallery| ©NeONBRAND